1983

 1991

-A lightly remixed version of ‘Big Town’ becomes the second single released from ‘Satellites’, It reaches a high of number 94 on the UK singles chart, The band go on tour in support of ‘Satellites’, Lindsay and McFie being joined by Colin Berwick (keyboards) and Tracy Gilbert (bass).
+A lightly remixed version of ‘Big Town’ becomes the second single released from ‘Satellites’, It reaches a high of number 94 on the UK singles chart, The band goes on tour in support of ‘Satellites’, Lindsay and McFie joined by Colin Berwick (keyboards) and Tracy Gilbert (bass).
 Skip Reid returns on drums.

-They play the Midsummer at Loch Lomond Music Festival on 22″” June as part of a line-up that includes Runrig and Hothouse Flowers
+They play the Midsummer at Loch Lomond Music Festival on 22″ June as part of a line-up that includes Runrig and Hothouse Flowers

 A remixed version of ’25 Years’ becomes the band’s final single release.
 It fails to reach the UK top 100.